dsc-courses/dsc10-notes/_sources/01-getting_started/tools.md

 have carefully taken some of the pieces of pandas, but left out much of it.
 We'll be using babypandas throughout this book.
-Remember: learning how to use babypandas is actually learning how to use pandas, and all of the code you see in this textbook uses the same tools that working data scientists are using every day.
+Remember: learning how to use babypandas is actually learning how to use pandas, and all of the code you see in these notes uses the same tools that working data scientists are using every day.

 ```{figure} ../images/babypandas-logo.jpg